 To win more paragraph snippets, use the type of questions your audience are likely to type into Google, right in your H2 and H3 headings.

 Simply put the question as your H2 or H3 heading and then answer the question in one paragraph immediately below.

 (If you want to add more detail to your answer, you can always add more paragraphs below the first one for the benefit of your blog post readers, but bear in mind that the initial question should have a complete answer in the first paragraph, as this is what will be pulled for the featured snippet.)

 Google loves lists!
 And correctly using H tags will also help you win numbered and bulleted list snippets.

 To win numbered lists, make sure you use numbers in your H tags (either 1.
 2. 3. or Step 1, Step 2, Step 3 etc.) You can see a good example of this in this post: I have placed my target question ‘How to optimize your blog posts to win Google featured snippets‘ both in the H1 title and the relevant H2 subheading.
 Then, under that subheading, I have used numbers in all my H3 sub-subheadings.

 Another good example would be in my Beginner’s guide to Pinterest for bloggers where I have put Step 1, Step 2 etc. in my H2 headings.
 Here’s the snippet I won for that post…

 You typically get bulleted list snippets when your H tags don’t include numbers – but sometimes, even when you do include numbers, Google chooses to show a bulleted list.
 A good example of this would be my 20 reasons why you should start a blog in 2020 post.
-I included numbers in my headings, but Google shows it like this…
+I included numbers in my headings, but Google showed it like this…

 11. Use tables